Venezuela dispute prompts urgent meeting of regional leaders

 The meeting will be held under the umbrella of regional group Unasur in Lima on Thursday evening, senior government officials said.
 Peru holds the rotating presidency of the group.
 Unasur election monitors have said Maduro’s win was legitimate.

-The presidents of Peru, Uruguay, Argentina and Brazil will attend the meeting and other leaders may also participate, officials said.
+The presidents of Peru, Uruguay, Argentina, Colombia and Brazil will attend the meeting and other leaders may also participate, officials said.

+Most of the leaders, including President Dilma Rousseff of regional heavyweight Brazil, will then head to Venezuela for the swearing-in ceremony.

 The outcome of Sunday’s presidential vote has been rejected by his rival, Henrique Capriles, who has alleged thousands of irregularities at polling centers and wants a full audit of the ballots.